amir-pma/Arm-Processor/README.md

 # Arm-Processor

-A pipe-lined MIPS processor with forwarding and hazard detection.
+A pipe-lined ARM processor with forwarding, hazard detection, sram and cache.